Bat, Bat, Come Under My Hat

 Origin

-“Bat, Bat, Come Under My Hat” is an English nursery rhyme most likely originating from the 19th century.
-The exact origin of the rhyme and its creators remain unclear, however, some believe it was first mentioned by 19th-century Irish poet William Allingham.
+William Allingham“Bat, Bat, Come Under My Hat” is an English nursery rhyme most likely originating in the 19th century.
+The exact origin and its creator remain unknown, but some have associated it with the Irish poet William Allingham.

 Meaning

-The literal meaning of the line “Bat, Bat, Come Under My Hat” is unclear.
+The literal meaning of the line “Bat, Bat, Come Under My Hat” is also unclear.
 Since bats generally evoke a sense of fear, some researchers believe this line may be referring to the idea of hiding or being protected from something.
-Others argue the meaning of the line is more innocent with the “hat” perhaps being a symbol of security or safety.
-Additionally, some believe “Bat, Bat, Come Under My Hat” is linked to a secret or hidden meaning found in certain circles.
+Others suggest the meaning of the line is more innocent, with the “hat” simply symbolizing shelter or secrecy.
+There is also speculation that it may have been used as a small charm or code phrase.